 How to get support.

 The therapy for a high-functioning alcoholic is the same as for every other sort of addict, Beck states.
-Ask your physician about getting support, regardless if it’s from a counsellor, mental health expert, or other substance addiction expert.
-Online courses and programs like the ones offered by The Stop Drinking Expert can be a huge help to problem drinkers.
+Ask your physician about getting support, whether it’s from a counselor, mental health expert, or other substance addiction expert.
+Online courses and programs like the ones offered by The Stop Drinking Expert can be a massive help to problem drinkers.

-Online courses are not suitable for fully blown alcoholics but they can help people reduce their drinking dramatically without anyone needing to know about it.
-There is no need to take time off work and it can be completed in the comfort of your own home.
+Online courses are not suitable for fully-blown alcoholics, but they can help people reduce their drinking without anyone needing to know about it.
+There is no need to take time off work, and it can be completed in the comfort of your home.

-Day patient and online courses can offer an expert who can consult with you individually.
-Hospital programs make it possible for you to get therapy in the day and still reside in your home.
+Day patient and online courses can offer an expert to consult with you individually.
+Hospital programs allow you to get therapy during the day and still reside in your home.

-Connecting to other individuals with alcohol abuse problems might assist somebody break through denial and start to get better.
+Connecting to other individuals with alcohol abuse problems might assist somebody in breaking through denial and starting to get better.

 Ready to take action?

-If you believe you are already beyond a ‘drinking problem’ speak to your GP for advice about the next steps.
-For more information about the courses and support offered here, reserve your place on our next free quit drinking webinar.
+If you believe you are already beyond a ‘drinking problem,’ speak to your GP for advice about the next steps.
+For more information about the courses and support offered here, please reserve your place on our next free quit-drinking webinar.